Positive Damping Region: A Graphic Tool for Passivization Analysis with Passivity Index: Preliminaries

-\fliu{We'd better clearly explain what is $\mathcal R$ in the caption of the Fig. \ref{figure: Passivity_Transformation}} \xpeng{Revised}
+\fliu{We'd better clearly explain what is $\mathcal R$ in the caption of the Fig.~\ref{figure: Passivity_Transformation}} \xpeng{Revised}

-To broaden its applicability to feedback systems with non-passive subsystems in Fig. \ref{figure: Passivity_Transformation}(a), we often consider its equivalent system in Fig. \ref{figure: Passivity_Transformation}(b).
-Then, if the OF system $\tilde{G}_1$ and the IF system $\tilde{G}_2$ are both passive, and the condition $\sigma_1 + \sigma_2 \succeq 0$ is satisfied, the closed-loop system is passive \cite[Chapter 6]{Hassan_Nonlinear_1996}\fliu{When citing a book, we need to give the chapter and the number of the theorem.}\xpeng{Revised}.
-Note that the original subsystems in Fig. \ref{figure: Passivity_Transformation}(a) correspond to the special case where $\sigma_1 = \sigma_2 = 0$.
-The formal definitions of IF and OF passivizations are given as follows:
+To broaden its applicability to feedback systems with non-passive subsystems in Fig.~\ref{figure: Passivity_Transformation}(a), the equivalent system in Fig.~\ref{figure: Passivity_Transformation}(b) derived from the loop transformation technique is usually considered.
+Then, if the OF system $H_1$ and the IF system $H_2$ are both passive and $\sigma_1 + \sigma_2 \geq 0$, the closed-loop system is passive \cite[Chapter 6]{Hassan_Nonlinear_1996}\fliu{When citing a book, we need to give the chapter and the number of the theorem.}\xpeng{Revised}.
+The formal definitions of IF and OF passivization are given as follows.

-\begin{definition}[Input-Feedforward Passivization] A $p\times p$ LTI system $G(s)$ is IF passivizable w.r.t. a symmetric matrix $\sigma\in\mathbb{R}^{p\times p}$ if $H(s)$ in \eqref{equ: def IFP tf} is well-defined and passive: \fliu{Probably we'd better call it $IF(\sigma)$ passivizable, or $\sigma$-IF passivizable, since the definition relies on $\sigma$?}\xpeng{The demonstration of the definition revised.}